calebewhite/calebewhite/README.md

 ### Hi, I'm Caleb.

-### I do data analysis using R, SQL, STATA, Excel and Python.
+### I do data analysis with R, SQL, STATA, Excel and Python.

 ### Here's a sample of what I've done:

 - [No Limit Hold'em Hand Analyzer] (https://github.com/calebewhite/NoLimitHoldem)
 - [Codecademy SQL Projects] (https://github.com/calebewhite/SQLProjects)

 ### Here's how to connect with me: